hihihippp/scottsievert.github.io/src/source/_posts/2014-05-18-speckle-and-lasers.markdown

 categories: math optics
 ---

-We know that lasers are very accurate instruments, emit a very precise wavelength and are in an array of precision applications including [bloodless surgery][blood], [eye surgery][eye] and [fingerprint detection][finger].
+We know that lasers are very accurate instruments and emit a very precise wavelength and hence are in an array of precision applications including [bloodless surgery][blood], [eye surgery][eye] and [fingerprint detection][finger].
 That begs a question: when we shine a laser on anything,